toeverything/blocksuite/.github/CLA.md

 1. Parties.

-   (a) "BlockSuite" refers to the project’s operator, TOEVERYTHING PTE.
+   (a) "BlockSuite" refers to the project's operator, TOEVERYTHING PTE.
 LTD registered in Republic of Singapore.

    (b) "You" (or "Your") means the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with BlockSuite.